vramana/blog/content/posts/common-voice.md

 Why are `npm ci` & `npm run build` included multiples times?
 Installing all the dependencies and copying them Docker build context.
 Also, mounting a volume on the same path.
-Maybe it's for the ease of contributors who like me are poor at docker.
+Maybe it's for the ease of contributors who, like me, are poor at docker.
-Always create an up-to date environment by doing them everywhere.
+Always create an up-to date environment by running these commands everywhere.
 I just don't understand this madness.

 I wrote a separate docker-compose file, mostly mirroring the original removing this mad/rad strategy.